brown-ccg/ccg-website/README.md

 ## Maintenance and Future Development:
 This website was built by hand, making use of the Bootstrap CSS library.
-As such, while it may not be as no-code friendly as a static site generator like Wix or Weebly, low levels of technical exxpertise are required to update it.
+As such, while it may not be as no-code friendly as a static site generator like Wix or Weebly, low levels of technical expertise are required to update it.
 For comprehensive details on updating things such as:
 - Consultant photos and bios
 - Events and announcements